gbadev-org/tonc/content/pages/hardware.md

         <td>var</td>
         <td>var</td>
         <td>8 bit</td>
         <td>This is where saved data is stored.
 Cart RAM can be in the form of SRAM, Flash ROM or EEPROM.
 Programatically they all do the same thing: store data.
-The total size is variable, but 64kb is a good indication.</td>
+The total size is variable, but 64 KB is a good indication.</td>
       </tr>
     </tbody>
   </table>